medined/perl-5-by-example/perl_5_by_example/objects.md

 concepts.
 If you had to learn new Perl concepts at the same time as the object concepts, something might be lost because of information overload.
 <P><I>Classes</I> are used to group and describe object types.
 Remember the
-character classes from Chapter 10, "Regular Expressions?"
+character classes from [](./regular-expressions.md).
 A class in the object-oriented world is essentially the same thing.
 Let's create some classes for an inventory system for a pen and pencil vendor.
 Start with a pen object.
 How could you describe a pen from an inventory point of view?